PGBBS/pgbbs.github.io/_pages/brown-bag.md

 layout: page
 ---

-We meet every week during the lecture time for some sandwiches and apfelschorle -- and discuss topics on our nerdy minds.
-The default date is :
+We meet every week on :

     Thursday afternoon, ~18:00

-Every session is led by a "Master of Ceremony" (MOC), lasts for roughly an hour, is usually accompanied by some food (hence the name of the seminar).
-There's also always a -- more or less voluntary -- scribe who takes notes in the form of a simple markdown-file which then turn into evolving blogposts as below
+for some sandwiches and apfelschorle -- and discuss topics on our nerdy minds.
+Every session is led by a "Master of Ceremony" (MOC), lasts for roughly an hour, and is accompanied by some food (hence the name of the seminar).
+During the last organizational meeting, we set the following defaults:
+- `ON` sessions take place (unless official holiday) unless canceled explicitly (usually, when less than 4 people would show up)
+- `OPT-OUT` people are expected to show up or cancel by mail to the mailinglist (at least 24h before the session)
+- `abstract` the MOC should send out a quick reminder/abstract the day before the session

+By the way, the mailing-list is located at :

+    pgbbs AT <domain-of-our-chair>

+And finally, there's also always a -- more or less voluntary -- scribe who takes notes in the form of a simple markdown-file which then turn into evolving blogposts.

 # Schedule